Sai-Nandan-Desetti/Invoice-App/README.md

 ## Networking

 ### Objectives:
-* The `Invoice` object that was serialized should be transferred to a server via `DataGramSocket` and `DatagramPacket`.
+* The `Invoice` object that was serialized should be transferred to a server via `DatagramSocket` and `DatagramPacket`.
 * The `DatagramPacket` should contain your name and the serialized object.
 Two approaches available for this:
   * Modify the serialized file to add your name in the first line of the file.
   * Concat your name byte array and object byte array together.